KannonZenetism/zenetism-field-physics/structural-neuroscience/SN11-applied-structural-diagnostics.md

 For each identified cost stream, the diagnostician determines:

 1. **Is this cost inherent or imposed?** Structural cost and irreducible interface resistance are inherent.
 Translation cost, coherence tax, compensation cost, and PI-specific costs are imposed by conditions.
-2. **Is this cost eliminable under changed conditions?** If yes, the intervention is environmental.
+2. **Is this cost eliminable under changed conditions?** If yes, the required correction is primarily environmental.
 If no, the cost must be managed through replenishment.
 3. **Is cumulative cost approaching budget exhaustion?** If the Budget Exhaustion condition (LM07 §3.4) is approaching, intervention urgency increases.

 ---